 - 1. Turn off the controller - 2.
 Turn off power to the controller. - 3.
 Unlatch and open the housing door of the sample-draw detector. - 4.
-Guide a four-conductor, shielded cable or four wires in conduit through one of the conduit hubs at the bottom of the sample-draw housing. - 5.
+Guide a six-conductor, shielded cable or six wires in conduit through one of the conduit hubs at the bottom of the sample-draw housing. - 5.
 Connect the cable to the sample-draw detector's interconnect terminal strip as shown in Figure 4. - 6.
 Close and latch the housing door of the sample-draw detector.

-CAUTION: If using shielded cable, leave the cable's drain wire insulated and disconnected at the sample-draw detector.
+CAUTION: If using shielded cable, leave the cable shield's drain wire insulated and disconnected at the sample-draw detector.
 You will connect the opposite end of the drain wire at the controller.

-Route the cable or wires in conduit leading from the sample-draw detector through one of the conduit hubs on the controller.
+7. Route the cable or wires in conduit leading from the sample-draw detector through one of the conduit hubs at the controller.

-CAUTION: At the controller, do not route controller power and sample-draw detector wiring through the same conduit hub.
-The controller power cable may disrupt the transmission of the sample-draw detector signal to the controller.
+CAUTION: Do not route controller power wiring and detector wiring through the same hub.
+The power cable may disrupt the transmission of the sensor signal to the controller.